isomerpages/psd-corp/newsroom/speeches/_posts/2023-09-29-post-Speech by Mr Chan Chun Sing at SGSecure Public Service Mobilisers Conference.md

 Public Service Mobilisers,&nbsp;<br>
 Ladies and Gentlemen,<br>

-&nbsp;&nbsp;&nbsp;&nbsp;Good morning.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Good morning.
 Thank you for being here today.
 But more importantly, thank you for working hard behind the scenes.<br>

 <b>Next phase of SGSecure</b><br>